-recently purchased Frigidare model:ffra05c1q1 5000 btu window airconditioner with CEER of 9.3 , uses 400 watts while cooling. there was no drain plug so after looking online I had seen that it splashes the water onto the cooling coils instead.
+recently purchased Frigidare model:ffra05c1q1 5000 btu window airconditioner with (kenmore CEER of 9.3 , uses 400watts), uses 600 watts while cooling and 60 while just blowing cool(i noticed it uses 4kw almost when trying to spin the pump if its already charged so dont do that, could emit some strange rf too). there was no drain plug so after looking online I had seen that it splashes the water onto the cooling coils instead.
 Have herd of mold issues so draining frequently might help keep tray clean longer.

 I use a spray bottle to clean it after removing the top and front seems to work without damaging the fins. trick to using it is to make sure its airtight, and keep the water level full sometimes you have to add water too. (use a funnel and bend one of the side fins out.